vsm0/JSwing_ECommerce/README.md

 make clean
 ```

-If "make" is not installed, then just type the commands manually.
+If **make** is not installed, then just type the commands manually.
 The Makefile contains the necessary commands